monoare/bestshop-client/README.md

 ### 10. Alerts and Notifications

 - **Description**: The system provides feedback to users through alerts and notifications.
-For example, when a user successfully adds a product to their cart, a pop-up alert informs them of this action.
+For example, when a user succes sfully adds a product to their cart, a pop-up alert informs them of this action.
 These notifications enhance the user experience and keep users informed of important interactions.

 **Project Conclusion:**